 Subscription Version: Resend Failure to Local SMS

-This scenario shows a failure on a resend of a Subscription Version M-CREATE a Local SMS.
+This scenario shows a failure on a resend of a Subscription Version M-CREATE to a Local SMS.
 The resend of a failed version can only be performed by authorized NPAC SMS personnel.